eclab/grains/pluck/README.md

 or 32.7 Hz.
 You can customize the tuning for this Grains program but only UP.
 This can be done in two ways.
 First, you can add pitch to the tuning with a CV value to Audio In.
 Second, you can transpose the pitch up by changing the TRANSPOSE\_OCTAVES and/or TRANSPOSE\_SEMITONES #defines in the code to positive integers.
+You can also change TRANSPOSE\_BITS: a "bit" is the minimum possible change Grains can do, equal to 1/17 of a semitone.

 ## Grains Bug